-A custom MCP for Claude is a purpose-built connection that lets Claude talk directly to your own tools, databases, and business systems — and you can build one without being a software engineer.
-MCP stands for Model Context Protocol, the open standard Anthropic created so AI models can plug into external data sources in a consistent, secure way.
-When you build a custom MCP for Claude, you give it real-time access to your specific business data instead of just its training knowledge.
+A custom MCP for your ecommerce store is a purpose-built connection that lets Claude pull live data from your Shopify store, ad accounts, and business tools, so your AI assistant actually knows what is happening in your business right now.
+MCP stands for Model Context Protocol, the open standard Anthropic created so AI models can connect to external systems in a consistent, secure way.
+When you build a custom MCP for Claude, you give it real-time access to your orders, inventory, campaigns, and customer data instead of just its training knowledge.

-This post explains what MCP is, why marketers and business owners should care, and walks through exactly how to build a custom MCP for Claude step by step — using plain language, not developer jargon.
+This post explains what MCP is, why ecommerce brands should care, and walks through exactly how to build a custom MCP for Claude step by step, using plain language, not developer jargon.

 | Claude Without a Custom MCP | Claude With a Custom MCP |